Introducing the Conversion Rate Experts blog

 In 2006, we wrote a quick-start guide for split-testing.
 It immediately became Alexa’s 3rd-highest Mover and Shaker of the week, and prompted Google’s Tom Leung to invite us to partner with them.

 Today we’re releasing an updated version.
 It contains some extra tools, a few more tips and loads of minor modifications to reflect our current thinking on how to maximize your website’s profits.
 You can get it here.

 We fanatically consume information about business growth and conversion rate improvement.
-Today we’re publishing our list of 10 “must-have” books (in our opinion) for web marketing.
+Today we’re publishing our list of 10 “must-have” internet marketing books (in our opinion).

 Here’s a big problem with conversion rate optimization: To increase your website’s conversion rate, you need to find a way of persuading people who aren’t currently converting.